rsolorio/SoloPlayerH/README.md

 - name
   - the title of the song
   - ID3 mapping: title
+- cleanName
+  - name without brackets info, if any
+  - auto calculated
 - titleSort
   - Value used to sort the track in a list
   - ID3 mapping: TSOT